it-academy-svhec/intro-to-programming/primers/C Programming: For Loops Primer.md

 ## Using Loops for Linear Search
 A linear search a search strategy in which you look through every element in a list until you find the correct one.
 For example, imagine you are looking through a pile of 100 randomly arranged unique books.
 Your goal is to find one specific book.
 If you simply look at each book one by one, then this is a linear search.

 Let's try this approach to search through a list of numbers to determine if the list contains a specific number.
-For loops are great for searches if you know how elements are in the list.
+For loops are great for searches if you know how many elements are in the list.

+1. Clear your current Repl

-1. Enter the following code
+1. Copy and paste the following code

+    ```C
+    #include <stdio.h>

+    int main() {
+      int numbers[] = {1,  -3,  0,  10, 48, 100, -21}; // Define array with 7 integer elements

+      int search_number = 0; // Define variable to store the number the user is looking for
+      int is_found = 0; // Boolean to determine if the number is found in the array

+      printf("What number would you like to find?\n");
+      scanf("%d", &search_number); // Scan console for user input

+      for (int i = 0; i < 7; i++) {
+        // Check if the number is found
+        if (numbers[i] == search_number) {
+          is_found = 1; // Set to true

+          printf("Found at position %d\n", i); // Tell user where the number is
+          break; // Terminate loop
+        }
+      }

+      // If we did not find the number, print message staging not found
+      if (!is_found)
+        printf("%d not found in array\n", search_number);

+      return 0;
+    }
+    ```
+    The array `numbers` is initialized with 7 integer elements.
+We can access an element in an array with the `[]` operator/notation.
+For instance, to access the first element (0th), you can write `numbers[0].
+The list index starts at 0, so the first element is really at position `0`.

+1. Run the program and experiment searching for existent and non-existing values in the array `numbers`